Para la cocina, para la cultura

 For the kitchen for the culture.
 The inspiration behind our rebrand.

-written by Sami Abreu, Marketing Director
+written by Sami Abreu, Head of Brand and Partnerships

 For la comunidad, by la comunidad.